-Writing an Accounting Standard Operating Procedure or other type of similar procedure template will allow you to standardize your procedures, get started quickly, and provide fast, easy answers to common Standard Operating Procedure (SOP) questions.
+Writing a Standard Operating Procedure template will allow you to standardize your procedures, get started quickly, and provide fast, easy answers to common Standard Operating Procedure (SOP) questions.
 A SOP template will communicate to everyone the procedure format you want to use.
 It will provide a handy starting point so you don’t have to stare at a blank page.
 And will save everyone a lot of time selecting the font, margins, outlining, and answering questions about your company SOP structure.
+For example, when you use our accounting standard operating procedure template you will easily be able to add in your own company’s policy on keeping records, but keep the standard policy on returned goods, or vice versa.

 Why Write an SOP Template?